Page Index

 16.0 3.601 10.444

 PRESSURE CURVES....
 The chamber pressure curves were generated from strain gauge data.
 The data was scaled for the pressure amplitude to generate the given muzzle velocities for a 40 gr 0.224 caliber bullet in a 24.75 inch barrel.
 The assumption for these calculations are that higher velocity bullets will exit earlier than lower velocity bullets.
-For some markedly different pressure curves with early high pressures that drop off to a very low value later, lower velocity bullets could exit earlier that higher velocity bullets.
+For some markedly different pressure curves with early high pressures that drop off to a very low value later, lower velocity bullets could exit earlier that higher velocity bullets but this is highly unlikely with a single lot of ammo.

 COMPARISON CHARTS....
 These charts are for comparing the Muzzle Projection Curves and the Muzzle's Vertical Velocity for each barrel configuration.
 All charts are at the same scale except for the 0.8" diameter barrel where the scale had to be increased to not clip the curves.
 The calculated vertical spread is listed after each set of charts.
 The sag due to gravity is removed from the Muzzle Projection Curves.
 This would be the case as if the rifle were sighted in at 50 yards zero for each barrel and muzzle tuner configuration.